Liberace: Illness and death

 Liberace was secretly diagnosed HIV positive in August 1985 by his private physician in Las Vegas.
-Aside from his long-term manager, Seymour Heller, and a few family members and associates, Liberace kept his terminal illness a secret until the day he died and did not seek medical treatment.
-Scott Thorson remarked that he was not aware that Liberace had any health issues prior to acquired immunodeficiency syndrome (AIDS) and up until one year before his death that "he was in overall excellent shape for his age; barrel-chested and powerfully built."
+Aside from his long-term manager Seymour Heller and a few family members and associates, Liberace kept his terminal illness a secret until the day he died and did not seek medical treatment.
+Scott Thorson remarked that he was not aware that Liberace had any health issues, and up until one year before his death, that "he was in overall excellent shape for his age; barrel-chested and powerfully built."

-In August 1986, during one of his last interviews, with the TV news program Good Morning America, Liberace hinted of his failing health when he remarked, "How can you enjoy life if you don't have your health?"
-He was hospitalized for pneumonia from January 23 to January 27, 1987, at the Palm Springs county hospital.
+In August 1986, Liberace appeared on the TV news program Good Morning America, where he gave one of his final interviews and hinted at his failing health, saying, "How can you enjoy life if you don't have your health?"
+Liberace was later hospitalized at Eisenhower Medical Center from January 23 to 27, 1987, for the treatment of anemia.

-At the age of 67, Liberace died the morning of February 4, 1987, at his retreat home in Palm Springs, California.
-A devout Roman Catholic to the end, he had a priest administer the last rites to him the day before his death.
+Liberace died in the late morning of February 4, 1987, at The Cloisters, his home in Palm Springs, California at the age of 67.
+He had a Catholic priest administer the last rites to him the day before his death.
+A memorial service was held at St. Anne's Roman Catholic Church.